ZhenjiangFan/DAG-deepVASE/README.md

 # dataset.loc[:,:] = scaled_values;

 #Initialize DG object
+from causal.DegenerateGaussianScore import DegenerateGaussianScore
-# Please note that different values for the parameter discrete_threshold may produce different outcomes.
+#Please note that different values for the parameter discrete_threshold may produce different outcomes.
+#Please set the ordinal discrete variables or the variables that should be handled as continuous variables as continuous variables.
+continuous_list = [];
-from causal.DegenerateGaussianScore import DegenerateGaussianScore dg = DegenerateGaussianScore(dataset,discrete_threshold=0.2);
+dg = DegenerateGaussianScore(dataset,continuous_list=continuous_list,discrete_threshold=0.05);
 ```